PX-bench

 1. 01

-Instead of building from a blank prompt, agents add a feature to a real, multi-screen app that already has its own conventions - say, a saved-views feature in an existing task tracker.
+Instead of building from a blank prompt, agents add a feature to a held-out, multi-screen host app with its own conventions.
 That's what makes consistency and pattern choice scorable.

 2. 02